Port

 Meals included

-Upon arrival, you’ll be welcomed with a refreshing cacao juice and a delicious snack of crispy fried plantains paired with fresh regional cheese.
-Take in the stunning views from the main house before setting off on a guided tour of the cacao plantation.
-Here, you’ll witness each stage of the chocolate-making process—planting, harvesting, fermenting, and drying—and taste cacao at various stages to discover its evolving flavors and textures.
+Your destination is Hacienda El Castillo, a historic working farm dedicated to sustainable and organic cacao cultivation.
+You're welcomed with a refreshing cacao juice and a delicious snack of crispy fried plantains paired with fresh regional cheese.
+On a guided tour of the cacao plantation, witness each stage of the chocolate-making process — planting, harvesting, fermenting, and drying.
+Taste cacao at the various stages to discover its evolving flavors and textures.

 We've made some updates to improve your experience.